-Griffin, E., Ledbetter, A., & Sparks, G. (2019).
-A first look at communication theory (10th ed).
-New York: McGraw-Hill.
-The fee for this textbook is included as part of tuition and is listed as a CarmenBooks fee on your Statement of Account.
-Unless you choose to opt-out of the program, you do NOT need to purchase the textbook at the bookstore.
+Unless you choose to opt-out of the program, you do NOT need to purchase any materials for this course at the bookstore.
+For more information on the program or information on how to opt out, please visit the CarmenBooks website.

 See this video to learn how to access the textbook.
-For more information on the program or how to opt out, please visit the CarmenBooks website.
+For more information on the program or how to opt-out, please visit the CarmenBooks website.
 Access to Connect, which includes the textbook as an ebook, is available through the "McGraw Hill Connect" link within Carmen (listed on the left-hand side of the page, after "Modules").

 Connect also includes SmartBook (previously called LearnSmart), which is an interactive study tool that adaptively assesses students' skill and knowledge levels to track which topics students have mastered and which require further instruction and practice.
 Based upon student progress, it then adjusts the learning content based on their knowledge strengths and weaknesses, as well as their confidence level around that knowledge.
-There are 15 reading assignments to be completed in SmartBook (1 for each assigned chapter), which are worth 15% of your grade (1% each).
+There are 15 reading assignments to be completed in SmartBook (1 for each assigned chapter), which are worth 30% of your grade (2% each).
 A SmartBook tutorial is available in the "Navigating Connect Orientation Assignment" available in the Course Resources module on Carmen.

 The textbook comes free with tech support:

-- Phone: 800-331-5094
+Phone: 800-331-5094

-- Chat or Email: https://mhedu.force.com/CXG/s/ContactUs
+Chat or Email: https://mhedu.force.com/CXG/s/ContactUs

-- Available hours (EST):
+Available hours (EST):